fasrc/helmod/doc/INSTALL.md

 fasrcsw-rpm --initdb
 ```

-This repo clone is know as `$FASRCSW_PROD`.
+This repo clone is the one and only `$FASRCSW_PROD`.

 ## Have each contributor setup a development repo clone

-Clone the repo in some personal location, preferably on network storage, e.g. somewhere in your home directory:
+Each contributor should clone the fasrcsw repo in some personal location, preferably on network storage, e.g. somewhere in your home directory:

 ``` bash
 git clone git@github.com:/fasrc/fasrcsw.git
 cd fasrcsw
 ```

-These clones will need to push updates back to the remote.
+These clones will need to regularly push updates back to the remote.

 Customize `setup.sh`.
 In particular, set `FASRCSW_PROD` to point to the location of the production repo above.